darshanbaral/aafu/README.md

 # aafu Theme

-The sada Theme is a one page responsive portfolio created using Bootstrap 4.
+The aafu Theme is a one page responsive portfolio with accordion and a switch to toggle between light/dark mode.

 ## Installation